University of California, Santa Barbara: Services

-There are a number of academic resources offered by the university, including a writing center, open computer labs, a machine shop, a career and counseling center, and drop-in academic advising.
+There are several academic resources offered by the university, including a writing center, open computer labs, a machine shop, a career and counseling center, and drop-in academic advising.

 The UCSB Recreation Center provides classes and facilities for students and faculty.
 The center has swimming pools, racquetball courts, a rock wall, and exercise machines.
-The University Center has facilities for meetings and presentations, and also contains a bookstore, restaurants, and a cashier.
+The University Center has facilities for meetings and presentations and also contains a bookstore, restaurants, and a cashier.

 UCSB has a health clinic.
 Students with ailments or seeking medical assistance may consult a physician at the clinic.
-The clinic also offers basic healthcare, and provides emergency medicine and contraceptives.
+The clinic also offers basic healthcare and provides emergency medicine and contraceptives.
 The university is the only UC campus with its own paramedic rescue unit.
 It's staffed by full-time professional paramedics and part-time undergraduate EMTs.

 SexInfo, which was started in 1976 by professors John and Janice Baldwin, is run by students doing advanced course work and research on sexuality through UCSB's Sociology Department.
 The site is dedicated to providing accurate information about sexuality in a way that is both informative and personal.
 SexInfo answers questions sent in by readers from all over the world, as well as regularly updates and posts articles on various topics related to human sexuality.
-This program helps students getting their degree in psychology.
+This program helps students get their degree in psychology.

 Athletics

 The mascot of UCSB is the Gaucho and the school colors are blue and gold.
-UCSB's sports teams compete in the Big West Conference, with the exception of the men's water polo, men's and women's swimming, and the men's volleyball teams, which are in the Mountain Pacific Sports Federation.
+UCSB's sports teams compete in the Big West Conference, except for the men's water polo, men's and women's swimming, and the men's volleyball teams, which are in the Mountain Pacific Sports Federation.
 Santa Barbara is best known for its men's swimming and men's soccer teams.
-In 2006, UCSB won their first NCAA men's soccer title and its second overall NCAA championship (1979 water polo) in school history.
+In 2006, UCSB won its first NCAA men's soccer title and second overall NCAA championship (1979 water polo) in school history.

-While there are some 400 students in ICA, there are over 700 in club sports teams, including Alpine racing, cycling, fencing, field hockey, lacrosse, roller hockey, rugby, sailing, soccer, triathlon, ultimate frisbee, water ski, and rowing.
-Many of these teams are highly regarded and compete against Intercollegiate teams from across the U.S. For example, rowing has produced several national team members including nine-time National Rowing Team member Amy Fuller, winner of several Olympic and World Championship medals, and currently head of the UCLA Rowing Program.
+While there are some 400 students in ICA, there are over 700 in club sports teams, including Alpine racing, cycling, fencing, field hockey, lacrosse, roller hockey, rugby, sailing, soccer, ice hockey, triathlon, ultimate frisbee, water skiing, and rowing.
+Many of these teams are highly regarded and compete against Intercollegiate teams across the U.S. For example, rowing has produced several national team members including nine-time National Rowing Team member Amy Fuller, winner of several Olympic and World Championship medals, and currently head of the UCLA Rowing Program.
 The UCSB cycling team has also produced several national team members, Olympians, and members of numerous U.S. and international professional teams.

 Hundreds of students participate in a large intramural program consisting of badminton, basketball, bowling, flag football, golf, floor hockey, indoor and outdoor soccer, racquetball, squash, running, softball, tennis, table tennis, ultimate frisbee, volleyball, inner-tube water polo, and kickball.